jhanschoo/writerite/backend-apollo/README.md

 ## Notes

-* TODO: implement authorization-based visibility
-* Move key generation to redis
 * We do not verify that the email of users who have signed up with a Google or Facebook account have the email that is registered with those services.
-They are only used to validate that the sign-up was not spam.
+They are only used to validate that the sign-up was trusted.
 Similarly, we do not verify any email provided for email/password signups.

 ## Models